jleeothon/canclon/README.rst

 canclón
 =======

-Template name resolution for Django class-based views.
+Template name resolution for Django class-based views

 ------------
 Introduction
 ------------

-*canclón* is a local name for the horned screamer, `Anhima cornuta`_.
+*Canclón* is a local name for the horned screamer, `Anhima cornuta`_.
 This is a group of `class-based views`_ for Django_.
 The simple flexibility and DRYness_ of this group of classes is comparable to that of horned screamer's horn_.

 .. _`Anhima cornuta`: https://en.wikipedia.org/wiki/Horned_screamer
 .. _`class-based views`: https://docs.djangoproject.com/en/dev/topics/class-based-views/